Introduction to Penetration Testing

 - Scanning, as the name states, this step is all about scanning the target in order to get all the technical details about it.

-- It is the most important step as the technical details gathered during this phase is actually used by the hacker to exploit the target.
+- It is the hacker actually uses the most important step as the hacker’s technical details gathered during this phase to exploit the target.

-- Scanning has to be done very carefully on the target else it could alert the owner or the system administrators if it is backed by the smart softwares.
+- Scanning has to be done very carefully on the target else, and it could alert the owner or the system administrators if the smart software backs it.

 - After performing the scanning and gathering all the crucial details about the system, it is about how the details could be leveraged to break into the target.